fmcoskun/fmcoskun/README.md

 # Fatih Murat COSKUN
 I'm Fatih from Turkey.
 I'm working as an IT manager.
 I really enjoy learning languages and frameworks like React and React Native.
 I do content on Design and development.
+I also enjoy using Photoshop, Illustrator, Blender, UI, UX and desing in general.
 <br/>

 # Education